-Applications are invited for Commonwealth academic fellowships available for mid-career academics from developing Commonwealth countries.
+Applications are invited for Commonwealth academic fellowships available for early-career academics from developing Commonwealth countries.
 These fellowships enable fellows to spend three months to network and update knowledge and skills related to their academic subject and responsibilities at any approved UK university or higher education institution.
 The CSC also invites alumni who held Commonwealth Scholarships for PhD to apply directly to the CSC for a Commonwealth Academic Fellowship.
 All eligible alumni will be sent a letter with details of how to apply.
 All applications must be made through your nominating university/university body in applicants’ home country.
-The deadline for applications is 3 December 2014.
+The deadline for applications is 19 November 2015.

-Course Level: Fellowships are awarded for mid-career academics to spend three months undertaking research and updating their skills at any approved UK university or higher education institution.
+Course Level: Fellowships are awarded for early career academics to spend three months undertaking research and updating their skills at any approved UK university or higher education institution.

 Scholarship Provider: UK Department for International Development (DFID)